IngmarBitter/defenders/md/Christ/Christ.Slides.3.DeathPenalSubstitutionBiblicalCase.md

 <p style="font-family: 'EB Garamond', serif; font-style: italic;">"Aaron shall lay both his hands on the head of the live goat, confess over it all the iniquities of the children of Israel[...] putting them on the head of the goat, and shall send it away into the wilderness[...]
 The goat shall bear on itself all their iniquities to an uninhabited land."</p><p style="text-align: right;"> <em>Leviticus 16:21–22 (NKJV)</em></p>

-* The scapegoat was merely a symbolic vehicle for sin's removal
-  * Sins laid on it, driven away — but not punished
+* The scapegoat was merely a symbolic vehicle for sin's removal — sins laid on it, driven away, but not punished
-* The Suffering Servant actually **bears punishment** for others
-  * "Wounded for," "bruised for," "chastisement," "laid on Him"
+* The Suffering Servant actually **bears punishment** for others — "wounded for," "bruised for," "chastisement," "laid on Him"
 * If sin could be removed by laying it on a goat, the sacrificial system would be pointless — a **death** is necessary

 ---